marcos-nunes-dev/deft-server/README.md

 ## DISCUTINUED PROJECT - GTA5 SERVER WITH RAGE

-# Redux, Node.js, Inferno.js, MongoDB, Redux and other things.
+# Redux, Node.js, Inferno.js, MongoDB and other things.